maxharlow/reconcile/README.md

 Parameters:
 * `cikField` CIK column.
 * `filingType` Type of filings to include, eg. 10-K. Optional.
 Default is all filings.
-* `includeAll` Set true to include all filed documents, instead of just the first.
+* `maximumResults` Maximum number of results to include for each entity.
 Optional.
-Default is first only.
+Default is all.
+* `maximumDate` Maximum announcement date for announcements from each entity, in ISO 8601 format.
+Optional.
+Default is no limit.

 Produces a CSV including columns:
 * `filingDate`